| | | | |

 Can You Make Apple Chips Without A Dehydrator?

 Even in the dehydrator, I check on the drying apples periodically because drying time can vary.
-The length of time to dehydrate varies depending on how moist the apples are and the humidity of the environment in which the apples are being dehydrated.
+The length of time to dehydrate varies depending on how moist the apples are and the humidity of the environment in which the apples are being dehydrated (though 10 hours seems to do the trick for me).

 Are Apple Chips Healthy?

 Alternatively, choose whatever looks good and fits your budget at the grocery store.
-I love Honeycrisp apples, but any apple will taste great when dehydrated or baked to make homemade apple chips.
+Our favorite apples are Honeycrisp apples, but any apple will taste great when dehydrated or baked to make homemade apple chips.
+Sometimes the half bushel of seconds apples that we get from the orchard has a variety of apples, and when that’s the case, we just whichever varieties of apples are included in the half bushel.

 If You Like Homemade Apple Chips, You Might Also Like